Pre-work and Notes

 Sales Executive User Requirements

 Sales Executive users should be able to view all opportunities and accounts (regardless of other sharing settings), but not be able to create, edit, or delete any opportunities or accounts.
 They should be able to create reports and dashboards, but not create or manage report and dashboard folders.
 Sales Executive users should be able to create their own list views, but not create or manage list views for others.
-They should have mobile access, granted by the admin on demand, and are not restricted in terms of their hours of access to Salesforce.

 Special Requirements for Users Who Are Also Project Managers